GoDevOp/land-use-public-comment/proxy/PHP/README.md

 ## Guide for Unix and Mac using Apache's HTTP Server

-### I see my configuration file on the Internet after running the verification test?
+### I see my configuration file on the Internet after running the verification test

 This is a problem because ```proxy.config``` may contain sensitive credentials.
 To resolve this, enable file filtering on your web server.
 Apache users can do this by adding the following lines to the ```.htaccess``` file.
 Note in order to use ```.htaccess``` files you must enable